mponce0/SystemTools/src-content/glossary.md

 General way, usually language agnostic, of describing a prescription, recipe or algorithm.

 ## Script
-used to specify the "source code", i.e. the implementation of the prrogram used in *interpreted*-type programming languages.
+used to specify the "source code", i.e. the implementation of the program used in *interpreted*-type programming languages.

 ## Monolithic Code
-it referers to the source code of a program which it has been written without any modular implementation, i.e. wihtout function definitions, proper code etiquete such indentation, etc.
+it refers to the source code of a program which it has been written without any modular implementation, i.e. without function definitions, proper code etiquette such indentation, etc.

 ## Spaghetti Code
-usually a variation on _Monolithic Code_ where not only the code etiquette is not present nbut also indentation is completelly aribitrary making it really hard to follow and read.
+usually a variation on _Monolithic Code_ where not only the code etiquette is not present but also indentation is completely arbitrary making it really hard to follow and read.

 ## Executable
 Is the program, machine code, that is being generated from a source code and can be run in the computer.
 It is composed by the translation of the source code into binary code.

 ## Compiler
-Program used to read and process the *source code* and generate an execurtable that can be run in the computer.
+Program used to read and process the *source code* and generate an executable that can be run in the computer.

    * standards
    specifying set of instructions and conventions at which a particular programming language would adhere.